XRPLF/xrpl-dev-portal/content/tutorial-checks.md

 ## Send a Check

-Sending a Check involves sending a [CheckCreate transaction][], which creates a [Check object in the ledger](reference-ledger-format.html#check).
-Most of the fields of a CheckCreate transaction are similar to the fields of a (push) [Payment][], because a Check is like writing permission for an intended recipient to pull a payment from you.
-You can create a check for XRP or an issued currency.
+Sending a Check is like writing permission for an intended recipient to pull a payment from you.
+The outcome of this process is a [Check object in the ledger](reference-ledger-format.html#check) which the recipient can cash later.

+In many cases, you want to send a [Payment][] instead of a Check, since that delivers the money directly to the recipient in one step.
+However, if your intended recipient uses [DepositAuth](concept-depositauth.html), you cannot send them Payments directly, so a Check is a good alternative.

 {% set send_n = cycler(* range(1,99)) %}